Diversity Collection

 Queries - overview

 Once you are connected to your database, you can search across all data.
-You have a wide range of options for this search.
+A wide range of search options is available.

-Everything related to the query can be found on the left-hand side of the main window.
+All functions related to querying can be found on the left-hand side of the main window.

-The upper part of the query section contains the list of all results “Query results”.
+The upper part of the query section contains the list of all results, titled “Query Results”.

-Below this you will find a section with all the buttons that are relevant for the search.
+Below this, you will find a section containing all the buttons relevant to the search.

-Under the query buttons you will find the “Query conditions”.
-You can enter all possible search criteria here.
+Below the query buttons, you will find the “Query Conditions” section.
+This is where you can enter all available search criteria.

-1. In the middle of the query section on the left side of the main window, click on the “filter” button.
+1. In the middle of the query section on the left-hand side of the main window, click on the “Filter” button.

-2. A list of the results is displayed in the “Query results” section.
-The number of results is displayed above the list next to the “Query results” label.
+2. A list of the results will be displayed in the “Query Results” section.
+The number of results is shown above the list, next to the “Query Results” label.

-Unter the query buttons, at the bottom of the query section, you will find the “Query conditions”.
+Below the query buttons, at the bottom of the query section, you will find the “Query Conditions”.

 1. Enter the filter criteria for your search.
-E.g. you can select a project from the dropdown list.
+For example, you can select a project from the dropdown list.

-2. You can combine as many criteria as you want to limit your results.
+2. You can combine as many criteria as needed to narrow down your results.

-3. Start the query by clicking on the filter button .
+3. Start the query by clicking the “Filter” button .

-4. A list of the results is displayed in the “Query results” section.
-The number of results is displayed above the list next to the “Query results” label.
-If no result matches the query, the list is empty and the label “No match” is displayed.
+4. A list of results will be displayed in the “Query Results” section.
+The number of results is shown above the list, next to the “Query Results” label.
+If no results match the query, the list remains empty and the label “No match” is displayed.

-You can choose which query conditions are displayed in the main window.
-You can change this at any time.
+You can choose which query conditions are displayed in the main window, and you can change this at any time.

-1. At the top left above the query results list, click on the “checkbox” button .
+1. At the top left, above the query results list, click the “Checkbox” button .

 1. Select any query conditions you want to use for your searches by selecting the respective checkboxes in the treeview.

-On the left side of the “query buttons” in the middle of the query section, click on the “arrow” button .
+On the left side of the “Query Buttons”, in the middle of the query section, click the “Arrow” button .

-You can change the arrangement of the query elements from vertical to horizontal and vice versa.
-To do this, click on the button below the main menu bar:
+You can change the layout of the query elements from vertical to horizontal and vice versa.
+To do this, click the button located below the main menu bar:

-You can add new results with different query conditions to your current result list.
+You can add new results, based on different query conditions, to your current result list.

 1. Enter the new filter criteria for your additional search.

-2. Start and add these query results to the existing result list by clicking on the button .
+2. Start the query and add the results to the existing list by clicking the button .

-3. The new results are appended to the existing list.
+3. The new results will be appended to the existing list.

-1. Select the entries you want to delete.
+1. Select the entries you want to remove.

-Important This will not delete the data from the database.
+Important This does not delete the data from the database.
 It only affects the current display in the results list.

-The option to provide a result list with many columns is described in chapter Many result columns.
+The option to display a result list with many columns is described in the chapter Many Columns.

-By default the values you entered for the query will be remembered.
-Your query criteria will be pre-filled when the program starts.
-To change this behaviour, click on the button .
+By default, the values you entered for the previous query will be remembered.
+Your query criteria will be pre-filled when the programme starts.
+To change this behaviour, click the Pin button .

-The query for annotations deviates from the standard query (see below).
-Additionally, you may specify a type of the annotation (Annotation , Problem , Reference ) and the linked table (see Annotation).
+The query for annotations differs from a standard query (see below).
+In addition, you can specify the type of annotation (Annotation , Problem , Reference ) and the linked table (see Annotation).

 Duplicates

-In the “Query conditions” section, some values might be linked to other modules.
-E.g. within the “Identification” group the fields “Taxa” and “Terms” are linked to the “DiversityTaxonNames” and “DiversityScientificTerms” modules.
+In the “Query Conditions” section, some values may be linked to other modules.
+For example, within the “Identification” group, the fields “Taxa” and “Terms” are linked to the “DiversityTaxonNames” and “DiversityScientificTerms” modules, respectively.
 You can also add “linked” values to your query condition.

-1. Select the operator that determines how the entries are integrated into the search.
-See an explanation of all available operators in the table below.
+1. Select the operator that determines how the entries are used in the search.
+An explanation of all available operators can be found in the table below.

-2. To connect to the linked module, click on the “Ammonite” button at the right of the respective query field.
+2. To connect to the linked module, click the “Ammonite” button located to the right of the relevant query field.

 1. A query window for the linked module will open.

-2. Search for values within the linked module and click ok.
+2. Search for values within the linked module and click “Ok” to confirm your section.

-3. If you want to see a list of the selected items, click on the magnifying glass button .
+3. If you want to view a list of the selected items, click the Magnifying Glass button .

 Info: There is also a detailed Video available, which explains all possible operators and how to use them.